When we are done, you will have a React environment you can use to start development on your Liquid Web VPS server.

 This install option allows you to full control over everything that is installed and defined as dependencies.

 Step 1: To get started, we need to open a command prompt.
+Hit the Windows+R keys to open a run command box.
+Type in 'cmd' and then hit the OK button.

 Step 2: Create a project folder named reactproject1: